vijayvenkat/openstack-netscaler-ci/README.rst

 Running the tempest tests
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We identified to run the LBaaS API tests, future other LBaaS scenario
+We identified to run the LBaaS API tests, in future other LBaaS scenario
 tests also will be included

 .. code-block:: bash